volodymyrhudyma/blog/content/blog/2020-05-18-destructuring-assignment-in-javascript.md

 tag:
   - JavaScript
-teaser: Destructuring assignment is a special syntax that allows us to retrieve pieces of arrays or objects and assign them to a separate variables.
+teaser: Destructuring assignment is a special syntax that allows us to retrieve pieces of arrays or objects and assign them to separate variables.
 This approach can be used for...
 date: 2020-05-18T14:10:49.470Z
 ---
-Destructuring assignment is a special syntax that allows us to retrieve pieces of arrays or objects and assign them to a separate variables.
+Destructuring assignment is a special syntax that allows us to retrieve pieces of arrays or objects and assign them to separate variables.

-This approach can be used for: arrays, objects and iterables.
+This approach can be used for: arrays, objects, and iterables.

 ## Destructuring arrays

-Let's start with taking a grasp of how arrays are destructured.
+Let's start by taking a grasp of how arrays are destructured.

 Consider the following example that doesn't use the pattern: